neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/about.md

 The first NeurIPS workshop on **Time Series in the Age of Large Models** will be held at the Vancouver Convention Center on **December 15, 2024**.
 We look forward to welcoming you in Vancouver.

-Titles and abstracts of all accepted papers are available [here](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/TSALM#tab-accept).
-PDFs will be made public after the camera-ready deadline.
+The list of accepted papers is available [here](/accepted-papers/) and the PDFs are available at the linked OpenReview pages.

 ### Introduction